nickclason/YAFA/README.md

 [SimpleFIN](https://simplefin.org/) is an open protocol for connecting financial institutions with applications like YAFA.

 It costs $15/year for access to the [SimpleFIN Bridge](https://beta-bridge.simplefin.org/).
 You can connect up to 25 institutions and create 25 apps.
 This is worth it IMO for access to the data.
+(Project can be ran with the "demo" credentials in provided .env.template to at least see how things work; This is a demo provided by SimpleFIN bridge API, not myself).

 In short, SimpleFIN is alternative to services like Plaid (using the [MX platform](https://www.mx.com/) to connect)